 Article 29(1)(a) - Courts with jurisdiction

-Jurisdiction to issue a European order for payment lies with the district judge and the president of the commercial court within the limits of their jurisdiction to issue a European order for payment.
+Jurisdiction to issue European orders for payment lies with the chamber for the protection of vulnerable adults (juge des contentieux de la protection), the president of the civil court (tribunal judiciaire) and the president of the commercial court (tribunal de commerce) within the limits of their subject-matter competence.

-Where Council Regulation (EC) No 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters does not refer to a local court that has territorial jurisdiction but to the courts of a Member State, the competent district judge or president of the commercial court is the one competent for the place where the defendant or one of the defendants resides has jurisdiction.
+Where Council Regulation (EC) No 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters refers, not to the courts or tribunals that have territorial jurisdiction, but to the courts or tribunals of a Member State, jurisdiction lies with the court of the place of residence of the defendant or one of the defendants.

 Article 29(1)(b) - Review procedure

-The rules governing the review procedure in exceptional cases provided for in Article 20 of the Regulation are the same as those applicable to the opposition procedure.
-The claim for the purposes of review is brought before the court that issued the European order for payment.
+The rules governing the review procedure in the exceptional cases provided for in Article 20 of the Regulation are exactly the same as those applicable to the opposition procedure.
+Requests for review must be submitted to the court which issued the European order for payment.

 Article 29(1)(c) - Means of communication

-The application for a European order for payment may be submitted to the court by post or by electronic means.
+Applications for European orders for payment may be submitted to the relevant court by post or electronically.

 Article 29(1)(d) - Accepted languages

-The languages accepted under Article 21(2)(b) are: French, English, German, Italian and Spanish.
+The languages accepted pursuant to Article 21(2)(b) are: French, English, German, Italian and Spanish.